andrakis/alisp/README.md

 (Some versions not in separate commits)

+* 0.67 - Fixed macros not running, `set!` misbehaving (throwing exceptions), added a number of platform functions; added Node.js version of interpreter and platform.

 * 0.66 - Add runtime bounds/arguments checking; StringCell has ListCell-like behaviours; memory leak fixed; added linenoise-ng; split into new repo

 * 0.60 - Add timekeeping; debugging, parsing, and evaluation functions; load file specified on command line and execute